How Much Does a Golf Cart Weigh? 650-1,600 lbs

 • Multi-cart trailers: For transporting multiple carts (3,500+ lb capacity)

-Always add a 20% safety margin to your golf cart's weight when selecting a trailer.
-For example, if your cart weighs 1,000 pounds, look for a trailer rated for at least 1,200 pounds.
+Always add a 20% safety margin.
+If your cart weighs 1,000 pounds, shop for a trailer rated for at least 1,200 pounds.
+If your cart is lifted, has a rear seat, or carries accessories, use the higher end of the range.

 Vehicle Towing Capacity